This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Has a breathing rate that is less than 12 or more than 25
+- The person has a breathing rate that is less than 12 or more than 25.

-- Makes noise when he breathes, such as grunts, wheezes, or gurgling
+- The person makes noise when he breathes, such as grunts, wheezes, or gurgles.

-- Feels dizzy or more tired than usual
+- The person feels dizzy or more tired than usual.

-- Has to sit upright to breathe or lifts his shoulders when he breathes in
+- The person has to sit upright to breathe or lifts his shoulders when he breathes in.

-- Has retractions (pulling in of the skin between the ribs and around the neck with each breath)
+- The person has retractions (pulling in of the skin between the ribs and around the neck with each breath).

-- Cannot speak because he has trouble breathing
+- The person cannot speak because he has trouble breathing.

-- Has a hard time staying awake or thinking clearly
+- The person has a hard time staying awake or thinking clearly.

-- Has a fast heartbeat or chest pain
+- The person has a fast heartbeat or chest pain.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.